 Brunost is made all over the Norway, and its quality has seen incredible international success over the years.
 Luckily, it’s not just contained to Norway as it’s also available in certain areas across the globe by TINE.
 Meaning, brown cheese can become a part of your everyday too.

 TINE is owned by a cooperative of Norwegian farmers that serves Norway as the main producer, distributor, and exporter of commercial dairy products, including Brunost variations.
 A few years back, I had the pleasure of visiting some of the farmers and cheese producers working for TINE while filming the TV series, Ostereisen “The Cheese Journey”.
 I was amazed at just how dedicated the farmers across Norway are in ensuring the best quality of life for the animals, which in turn results in the best quality milk.
 The cheese producers were also some of the most innovative people I have met, with a passion for crafting cheeses that highlight the quality and pride of Norway.

 The collective of TINE, in its mission to support farmers and communities as well as make dairy products available across the country and internationally, is incredibly paramount to sustaining the dairy traditions in Norway.

-TINE Brunost can be found internationally, which is why I’m thrilled that those of you outside of Norway can access this very Norwegian cheese and incorporate it into your everyday cooking.
+TINE Brunost can be found internationally as Ski Queen, which is why I’m thrilled that those of you outside of Norway can access this very Norwegian cheese and incorporate it into your everyday cooking.